Solarized architectural glass

-Solarized architectural glass is a type of architectural glass, used as a building material, that has changed color as a result of a chemical reaction between a glass decolorizer and ultra-violet light (a process known as solarization).
-Sometimes known as "desert glass", or "sun-purpled glass", solarized glass is most commonly observed as bottles and glassware.
+Solarized architectural glass is a type of architectural glass, used as a building material, that has changed color as a result of a chemical reaction between a glass decolorizer and ultraviolet radiation – a process known as solarization.
+Sometimes called desert glass or sun-purpled glass, solarized glass is most commonly observed in bottles and glassware.
 However, solarized glass does occasionally appear in architectural contexts and uses, especially window panes, doorknobs, and pavement lights.
 The physical characteristics and the relative rarity of this glass for windows has meant that it is understood as a distinct glass type.

 Chemical description

 Although silica glass is naturally colorless, chemical imperfections in naturally occurring silica sometimes results in discoloration during the production process.
 Historically, glass makers have compensated for this by adding a chemical decolorizer.
 Since ancient times, one of the most common chemical decolorizers has been manganese dioxide (MnO_{2}), which in small quantities, is an effective additive to produce clear glass.
 However, in large quantities, glass treated with manganese dioxide photo-oxidizes when exposed to ultra-violet sunlight over a period of years to decades.
 The result is glass that changes from a clear to a lavender-purple color.
 In addition to manganese dioxide, other decolorizers have been historically used that undergo photo-oxidation.
 For example, selenium and cerium have both been used in the past as decolorizers.
 In large quantities, these chemicals have turned glass yellow and amber respectively when exposed to ultra-violet light.